how much can a landlord increase rent in 2025

 By following this approach, a rent increase is also more likely to be manageable for your tenants, reducing the risk of them falling behind on payments.

-For example, the ONS revealed in August that regular pay (excl. bonuses) saw a growth of 7.8%.
-This suggests that a rent uptick of around 7% could be considered reasonable in mid-2023, as it falls below the average wage inflation.
+For example, the ONS said annual pay growth (excl. bonuses), was 5.9% in December 2024 to February 2025.
+This suggests that a rent increase of around 5% could be reasonable in mid-2025, as it reflects the pace of average wage inflation.

 This applies to England only.